cygnan/game-of-life/README.md

 - You can select multiple cells.
 If the cell at the upper-left of the selected range is off, all of the selected cells is switched on.
 Otherwise, switched off.
 - Push the "CLEAR" button to empty all of the cells.
 - The rules can be changed by switching on or off the checkboxes.
+- If the "PROTECTED VIEW" alert is displayed, push the "Enable Editing" button.
+- If the "SECURITY WARNING" alert is also displayed, push the "Enable Content" button.

 ## What's Conway's Game of Life?
 It's a simulation game of real life processes.
 It follows the rules below.